Lady Bug (video game): Reception

-According to Electronic Games.
-Lady Bug did "just all right in the arcades" but became popular when it was released as a home video game cartridge.
-They said the ColecoVision port is "proving to be one of the most successful home videogames ever."
+According to Electronic Games magazine, Lady Bug did "just all right in the arcades" but became popular as a console cartridge.
+It said the ColecoVision version is "proving to be one of the most successful home videogames ever".

 The arcade game was recognized for its originality within the maze game genre.
-In January 1983, the fourth Arcade Awards gave it a Certificate of Merit as runner-up for Most Innovative Coin-Op Game, stating that the "addition of turnstiles to the labyrinth" made the game "a fascinating contest packed with strategic nuances never before equalled in this particular genre of coin-op."
-Electronic Games called it "the most wonderful blend of strategy and maze-chase thrills ever concocted."
+In January 1983, the fourth Arcade Awards gave it a Certificate of Merit as runner-up for Most Innovative Coin-Op Game, stating that the "addition of turnstiles to the labyrinth" made the game "a fascinating contest packed with strategic nuances never before equalled in this particular genre of coin-op".
+Electronic Games called it "the most wonderful blend of strategy and maze-chase thrills ever concocted".

-Reviewing the ColecoVision version, Creative Computing Video & Arcade Games said in 1983 that Lady Bug was not a Pac-Man clone, stating that the movable turnstiles "set it apart from all other maze games".
+Reviewing the ColecoVision version, Creative Computing Video & Arcade Games said in 1983 that Lady Bug is not a Pac-Man clone, stating that the movable turnstiles "set it apart from all other maze games".
 The magazine reported that the ColecoVision version had become more popular than the arcade game at its office.
-It was reviewed in Video magazine in its "Arcade Alley" column where it was described as "a maze-chase game with all the high-speed action and thrills of Pac-Man combined with strategy-oriented play and pinball-style bonus features".
-The game's sound and graphics were reported to "equal, if not actually surpass, the original", and the reviewers particularly emphasized the innovative use of "color sequencing and the revolving turnstiles".
-The most significant criticism offered was that "the movement control is stiff and somewhat jerky".
-This version of the game was popular, winning the Videogame of the Year award in the "16K or more ROM" category at the 5th annual Arkie Awards where the judges described it as an "outstanding home edition of a coin-op-palace cult favorite".
+It was reviewed in Video magazine's "Arcade Alley" column, described as "a maze-chase game with all the high-speed action and thrills of Pac-Man combined with strategy-oriented play and pinball-style bonus features".
+Its sound and graphics were reported to "equal, if not actually surpass, the original", emphasizing the innovative use of "color sequencing and the revolving turnstiles".
+The most significant criticism was that "the movement control is stiff and somewhat jerky".
+This version was popular, winning the Videogame of the Year award in the "16K or more ROM" category at the 5th annual Arkie Awards where the judges described it as an "outstanding home edition of a coin-op-palace cult favorite".
 The game has received appreciation in later years, being praised by some as "the most challenging of the Pac-clones...
 It was, and still is, one of the best [of the clones]."